pierrotsmnrd/pierrotsmnrd/README.md

 - 💬 Tell me about what you want to achieve, and I'll help you manage the data to reach your goal.

 - 👨🏼‍💻 My favorite technologies are (but not limited to) : Python (incl.
-Pandas, Flask), SQL, Docker, Linux (Ubuntu, Raspberry Pi OS, ...)
+Pandas, Flask), SQL, Docker, Linux/Ubuntu/Raspberry Pi OS

 - 📊 I love data visualisation.
 You can find some of my work [here](https://public.tableau.com/profile/pierre.olivier.simonard#!/) or even [here](http://ioapps.io/lab/cts).